Drug-Nutrient Interactions and Drug-Supplement Interactions – What to know

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-Food can have an effect on the way a medicine works by increasing or decreasing the amount of medicine your body absorbs.
+The nutrients in food can increase or decrease the amount of medicine your body absorbs.
 If your body cannot absorb as much of the medicine as it should, you will not get the full effect of the medicine.
 If your body absorbs too much of the medicine, it can cause the medicine to have an effect that is too strong.
 Food and nutrients can also affect the rate at which your body processes or removes a medicine.

-One example of a drug-nutrient interaction involves foods high in vitamin K, such as spinach, broccoli, and kale.
-Eating foods high in vitamin K can keep warfarin (a blood thinner) from working properly.
+For example, eating foods high in vitamin K can keep warfarin (a blood thinner) from working properly.
+Foods high in vitamin K include broccoli and spinach.
 Foods high in tyramine, such as aged cheeses, can cause severe high blood pressure in people who take monoamine oxidase inhibitors (MAOIs).

 What is drug-nutrient depletion?